 Fionn was six months old when he arrived here with dam Dinah, with little brother Embarr, soon to be born.
 Fionn is HDR’s perpetual Gypsy bad boy, who can melt any heart with his beautiful blue eyes, and hipster mustache.

 Windtalker came to us tired of the show ring, and ready for the Happy Dog way of life.
 A 18 yr. old TB/Warmblood mix, he told us early on that he would welcome a mare in Mick’s all gelding herd, and finally found love when Rain chose to be a part of it.

-Zeus is a nine yr. old Arabian gelding, whose dam, Dtsara is also part of the HD herd.
-He came to us when his pasture was threatened by the Black Forest Fire, over two years ago.
-He’s now under-saddle compliments of Gray, and is an eager learner and expert bucker.
+Zeus is a ten yr. old Arabian gelding, whose dam, Dtsara is also part of the HD herd.
+He came to us when his pasture was threatened by the Black Forest Fire, over three years ago.
+He’s now the perfect pleasure horse, compliments of Gray, and is a favorite of Mark Rashid's clinic attendees.

 Harpa is an Icelandic, who decided this last fall to muscle herself into Mick’s herd, and become lead mare to a bunch of bachelors.
 She is the portrait of the Icelandic breed, down to her gaited trot, which was recently highly complimented by a rider who is an expert on the breed.

 Patches is a 24 year old American Paint who marches to his own tune.
 Solid and dependable, he strolls along, always doing his own thing and is happy doing it.
 A patient teacher, Patches can always be found with our visiting classes, teaching horse care and grooming.

 Rain is a 21 yr. old American Paint, and dam to Iris.
 This feisty girl can have her pick of gentlemen callers, but you can still find her sharing a salt-lick with Comet.
 A volunteer groundwork favorite, Rain is an expert at putting them through their paces.